Balagii/balagii/README.md

 ### 🎯 About Me
 - 🔭 Currently building web-based investment tracking tools using **Angular 17** and **.NET Core**
 - 🎓 Master of Software Engineering from **Brandeis University**
-- 🌍 Multilingual: English, Hungarian (Fluent), Spanish (Intermediate)
+- 🌍 Multilingual: English, Hungarian, Spanish

 ---